 Anti-Doping Organisation.
-A Signatory that is responsible for adopting rules for initiating, implementing or enforcing any part of the Doping Control process.
-This includes, for example, the International Olympic Committee, the International Paralympic Committee, other Major Event Organisations that conduct Testing at their tournaments/events, WADA, International Federations such as the ICC, and National Anti-Doping Organisations.
+WADA or a Signatory that is responsible for adopting rules for initiating, implementing or enforcing any part of the Doping Control process.
+This includes, for example, the International Olympic Committee, the International Paralympic Committee, other Major Event Organisations that conduct Testing at their Events, WADA, International Federations such as the ICC, and National Anti-Doping Organisations.